anav5704/CS000/src/content/bonus/lazygit-setup.md

 # LazyGit Setup

 LazyGit is a TUI (terminal user interface) for git.
-The beuty of LazyGit is that it is super easy to use and lets you do more complex Git things with ease.
+The beauty of LazyGit is that it is super easy to use and lets you do more complex Git tasks with ease.
 For me, the main thing I love is the fact that I can code for an entire day, not commit anything, and use the TUI to batch the files into relevant commits at the end of the day.
 If you are not comfortable with the terminal yet, don't worry.
 Go practice and come back when you're ready.

 # Installation